 Over the past 11 years' professional life, Dr. Yang developed his research interest and expertise on power electronics dominated on-board electrical systems for future aerospace and aeronautic application, especially for more-electric/hybrid/all-electric aircraft.

-Dr. Yang is an IEEE Senior member and an SAE AE-7M standard committee member.
+Dr. Yang is a Fellow of IET, IEEE Senior member and an SAE AE-7M standard committee member.

 Dr. Yang serves as Associate Editors of several Top Journals including IEEE Transactions on Transportation Electrification (JCR Q1), Chinese Journal of Aeronautics (JCR Q1)